-Access Center for Human Rights (ACHR) is a non-profit and non-governmental human rights organization based in Beirut and Paris, founded in 2017, and includes a group of activists people with experience in law and local and international advocacy.
+Access Center for Human Rights (ACHR) is a non-profit and non-governmental human rights organization based in Beirut and Paris, founded in 2017 In Lebanon, and was re-established in France in 2020, and includes a group of activists people with experience in law and local and international advocacy.
 ACHR launched its activities in Lebanon, due to its belief in supporting refugeerights, at a time of a rise in serious violations against them.
 ACHR is specialized in observing the human rights refugee situation and publishes periodic publications on mass violations with the aim of raising awareness and international advocacy to ensure the right to human dignity in the countries of asylum until their voluntary, dignified, and safe return to their country of origin.

 Who are we?

 The needs of freedom of opinion and expression

 Support mechanisms for expressing opinions and issues in the media.

 Appointing attorneys those whose rights have been violated by the authorities and security agencies to secure their personal safety.

 Documenting human rights violations and mobilizing local and international public opinion to raise existing violations and enable victims to access local judiciary.

 Raising violations through awareness and dialogue to confront and limit discriminatory practices and incitement and building a culture that respects and protects rights and freedoms.